Laranjeiras: Explore the Rich Cultural Heritage

 Church of Our Lady of the Conception of Comandaroba in Laranjeiras SE

 The church was restored in the early 1950s.
-The collection includes images of Our Lady of Mount Carmel, Our Lady of the Rosary, St Iphigenia, St Benedict, St Gonçalo and the crucified Christ.
+The collection includes images of Our Lady of Mount Carmel, Our Lady of the Rosary, St Iphigenia, St Benedict, St Gonçalo and the Crucified Christ.

 5. Afro-Brazilian Museum